gulamansari57181/Pen-Paper-Coder-Android-App/README.md

 ## Pen-Paper-Coder-Android-APP
-It as an Android application which allows user to take snapshot of his/her handwritten code on paper.
+It is an Android application which allows user to take snapshot of his/her handwritten code on paper.
 And Compile and execute it directly.
 It shows an error if there is any.
 Finally User Can Generate PDF of code with input and output.

 ## Login Page